Saving for college: What to know about your options

 Brokerage accounts

 The biggest benefit of using a traditional investment account to fund your child’s college is the flexibility and freedom it offers.
-Unlike 529 plans, these accounts don’t have limitations on how you spend your assets, what funds you can invest in or how much you can contribute.
+These accounts don’t have limitations on how you spend your assets, what funds you can invest in or how much you can contribute.

 However, you won’t receive any of the tax advantages if you were to use a 529 plan or Coverdell ESA.
 Instead, after-tax dollars fund brokerage accounts, and withdrawals are taxed as capital gains.

-Bottom line: Using traditional brokerage accounts to save for your child’s education is not a tax-efficient method.
-However, these accounts offer more flexibility than tax-advantaged college savings options.
-If you are willing to forgo potential tax savings in favor of more flexibility with their college funds, then a brokerage account may be a good option.
+Bottom line: Using traditional brokerage accounts to save for your child’s education does not offer tax efficiencies.
+However, these accounts leave more flexibility for use of the funds than tax-advantaged college savings options.
+If you are willing to forgo potential tax savings in favor of more flexibility, then a brokerage account may be a good option to include in your strategy.

 Savings accounts/CDs

-Bottom line: Savings accounts and CDs are not long-term solutions for saving for big college expenses, such as tuition and room and board.
-However, as you get closer to your student’s college years, savings accounts and CDs can be helpful vehicles to keep your money liquid for smaller expenses.
+Bottom line: Savings accounts and CDs don't provide the same opportunity for long-term growth as investment options, however, as you get closer to your student’s college years, savings accounts and CDs can be helpful vehicles to keep your money liquid for smaller expenses.

 Retirement accounts

-Before you redirect retirement assets to your child’s college costs, consider the implications.
-If you withdraw from a 401(k) or an IRA to fund your child’s college costs, you may be subject to additional costs, such as income tax or early withdrawal fees, and you are also impacting your future retirement income.
-Overall, using a retirement account is generally not advisable to save for a child’s college expenses.
+If you withdraw from a 401(k) or an IRA to fund your child’s college costs, you may be subject to additional costs, such as income tax or early withdrawal fees, and you could also impact your future retirement income.
+Overall, using a retirement account is generally not advisable to save for a child’s college expenses, but a Roth IRA does offer you the freedom to do so if it makes sense for your unique situation.

 Bottom line: When it comes to balancing retirement and saving for college, retirement should be your priority.
 Remember: You can’t get a loan to fund your retirement years.